tsackton/taelgarverse/docs/campaigns/one-shots/lost-in-the-feywild/aurae-s-allegories.md

 ### Ayveen's Story from Aurae ###
 I will tell you a story about light and joy and wellbeing, and doing good.

 Once upon a time, a forester planted a forest.
-Row after row of sapling grew upright and strong and beautiful.
+Row after row of saplings grew upright and strong and beautiful.
 She would walk down the rows and sigh with contentment: everything was right and in its rightful place.
 When the trees lost a branch in the storm, she would bandage them, and heal them, and help them grow strong again.
 When they grew sad at the thought of one day being cut down, she would help them remember that all things which have a beginning have an ending.

 But a storm that started on a distant ocean silvered the leaves with hail, and burned the branches with lightning, and overturned the trunks with wind.
-So the forester packed her bag, and put on her warm clean coat, and tucked her dagger into her belt, and went looking for another forest: for a place where everything made sense, and the trees grew right, where should could tend to a new grove and cure and heal.
+So the forester packed her bag, and put on her warm clean coat, and tucked her dagger into her belt, and went looking for another forest: for a place where everything made sense, and the trees grew right, where she could tend to a new grove and cure and heal.

 In the morning as she looked, she trusted it was just over the next hill.
 At noon, she was sure it would be in the next town.
 At sunset, she was sure it was around the next block of the city.
 Years passed, but the place she looked for never appeared.